 FDA Finalizes Gluten-Free Standard

-Next: Press release from American Celiac Disease Alliance
+Press Release from the American Celiac Disease Alliance:

 ALEXANDRIA, VA – August 2, 2013 – The American Celiac Disease Alliance (ACDA), the nation’s leading celiac disease advocacy organization, today applauded the Food and Drug Administration (FDA) for establishing a federal standard for gluten-free labeling.
 The long-awaited regulation will help to ensure that individuals with celiac disease have the basic information necessary to manage their health and is the result of a decade-long effort led by the ACDA, which represents patients and those serving the celiac community.

 The Food Allergen Labeling and Consumer Protection Act of 2004 required the Secretary of Health and Human Services to set labeling standards to aid the estimated 3 million Americans with celiac disease.
 Today, the only treatment for the genetic, autoimmune condition is to follow a strict gluten-free diet.

 The new rule will require products bearing a gluten-free label to contain less than 20 parts per million (ppm) or 20mg/kg of gluten, a level research has found to be safe.
 Gluten is the common name for the protein found in all forms of wheat, as well as rye, barley and triticale, and is harmful to persons with celiac disease and non-celiac gluten sensitivity.
 A similar international standard was adopted as part of the Codex Alimentarius in 2008, and implemented in the European Union last year.